 Office Assistant

 Katelyn graduated from MidAmerica Nazarene University – Bachelors of Arts in Psychology, Minor in Sociology.
 Katelyn’s interest in working with children with autism started in high school.
 She spent many days with her younger cousin who was diagnosed with autism and in a program at school spending time with those who had developmental disabilities.
-Over the years she has gained experience with children ages Newborn to 15, in the home and school settings.
+Over the years she has gained experience with children ages Newborn to 15, in the home, community and school settings.
 Katelyn has been with Autism Services of Kansas since 2017.
 Her favorite part is seeing her kiddos excel at skills they have been working hard towards gaining.
-After having her daughter in 2023 she took a step back from working as a RBT and began helping in the office.
+After having her daughter in January 2023 she took a step back from working as a RBT and began helping in the office.

 Terri Long